Why the artwash award?

 short answer: no, but…

-proper answer: pvi have received grant monies from minderoo foundation and spinifex trust collaboration. minderoo do a lot of good things, but we understand minderoo has a 33% shareholding in fortescue metals group and uses income from dividends to pursue its philanthropic endeavours. we realise this is putting ourselves in the firing line for criticism and that is ok. the goal was never to point fingers at arts organisations and festivals. as a small arts organisation, we understand completely the financial pressures that result in these relationships.
+in 2018 pvi received grant monies from minderoo foundation and spinifex trust collaboration. minderoo has a 33% shareholding in fortescue metals group and uses income from dividends to pursue its philanthropic endeavours. we realise this is putting ourselves in the firing line for criticism and that is ok, and it sort of proves our point. the goal was never to point fingers at arts organisations. as a small arts organisation, we understand completely the financial pressures that result in these relationships.

 take the money and run. jane trowell, platform london.